picocms/Pico/CONTRIBUTING.md

 We're using [Travis CI](https://travis-ci.com) to automate the build & release process of Pico.
 It generates and deploys [phpDoc](http://phpdoc.org) class docs for new releases and on every commit to the `master` branch.
 Travis also prepares new releases by generating Pico's pre-built packages and uploading them to GitHub.
 Please refer to [our `.travis.yml`](https://github.com/picocms/Pico/blob/master/.travis.yml) for details.

-As elucidated above, it's important that each commit to `master` is deployable.
+As insinuated above, it is important that each commit to `master` is deployable.
 Once development of a new Pico release is finished, trigger Pico's build & release process by pushing a new Git tag.
-This tag should reference a (usually empty) commit on `master`, which message should follow the following template:
+This tag should reference a (usually empty) commit on `master`, which message should adhere to the following template:

 ```
 Version 1.0.0